 THE FESTIVAL

-As a dancer in The School, you see two different companies each week, free of charge; a priceless education in and of itself.
-The works on stage represent a full spectrum of choreographic and performance approaches, traditions, and innovations including ballet, contemporary, culturally-specific dance, dance theatre, hip-hop, jazz, tap, and more.
-Encounters with these forms and artists help inform your vision of what the possibilities in dance can be, for you.
-When not on stage, Festival artists will be in the dining hall, leading a Sunday Workshop or School Guest Artist Class, researching in the Archives, or available for a chat on the pathway.
+As a dance artist in The School, you see two different companies each week, free of charge; a priceless education in and of itself.
+The works on stage represent a full spectrum of choreographic and performance approaches, traditions, and innovations including ballet, contemporary, culturally-specific dance, dance theatre, hip-hop, jazz, multimedia driven work, tap, and more.

-Dance curators and scholars are in-residence to give pre-show talks before every performance, moderate post-show discussions with artists and audiences, lead hour-long PillowTalks with artists, and are available in the Archives to answer questions and facilitate your research.
+When not on stage, Festival artists lead a Sunday Workshop or School Guest Artist Class, research in the Archives, or are available for a chat in the dining hall or on the pathway.
+Dance curators and scholars are in-residence to give pre-show talks, moderate post-show discussions, lead hour-long PillowTalks with artists, and are available in the Archives to answer questions and facilitate your research.

 A COMMUNITY OF ARTISTS